About Me

-Dr. Jagiellowicz is passionate about using scientific findings to help highly sensitive persons and deeply committed to evidence-based practice.
-This means that she uses information that was discovered using scientific methods and checked by other scientists before being published in scientific journals.
+I am passionate about using scientific findings to help highly sensitive persons and deeply committed to evidence-based practice.
+This means that I use information that was discovered using scientific methods and checked by other scientists before being published in scientific journals.
+I, along with my colleagues, is one of the authors of The Highly Sensitive Brain: Research, Assessment and Treatment of Sensory Processing Sensitivity.
+It is the first handbook to cover the science, measurement, and treatment of high sensitivity.
 She has been an Expert Advisor for International Consultants in High Sensitivity (ICHS), and Vantage: A Charity Campaigning for HSPs.

 Qualifications